Transipedia/KaMRaT/README.md

 apptainer exec --bind /src:/des kamrat.sif kamrat rank -idxdir $outdir/kamrat.idx -rankby ttest.pi -design $indir/rank-design.txt -seltop 0.5 -with $outdir/contigs.pearson20.bin -outpath $outdir/top-ranked-contigs.pearson20.ttest-pi.tsv -withcounts
 ```

+## General Information

-## Typical Workflow of KaMRaT
+### Typical Workflow of KaMRaT

 KaMRaT *per se* is shown at the center of the workflow.
-It is a C++ program that takes as input a count matrix and produces another matrix as output.
+It is a C++ program that takes as input a count matrix and produces another reduced matrix as output.

-In the workflow shown, KaMRaT is used for reducing a count matrix produced from a set of fastq files and producing a reduced matrix with features of interest with respect to conditions in the input sample-info file.
+In the shown workflow, KaMRaT is used for reducing a count matrix produced from a set of FASTQ files and producing a reduced matrix with features of interest with respect to information given in the design or the FASTA file.

 ![workflow](./docs/workflow.png)

+### Input Feature Count Matrix for KaMRaT

-The feature matrix contains features in row and samples in column.
-Features can be *k*-mers (for all modules) as well as other general features such as genes/transcripts (only for KaMRaT-index, -filter, and -rank).
+The feature count matrix contains features in row and samples in column.
+Features can be k-mers (for all modules) as well as other general features such as genes/transcripts (only for KaMRaT index, filter, and rank).
 The feature counts can be either normalized or non-normalized.

+The matrix should be in .tsv or .tsv.gz format, in which fields are separated by tabulations.
+The first column in matrix should always be the feature column (sequences or feature names).

+Features of k-mers or contigs are represented by their own sequence.

-The *k*-mer feature matrix can be constructed with the following possibilities:
+The k-mer feature matrix can be constructed with the following possibilities:

 -   The [Snakefile](./related-tools/prepare_kmer_table/Snakefile) provided with the project + [DE-kupl joinCounts](https://github.com/Transipedia/dekupl-joinCounts)
 -   [Kmtricks](https://github.com/tlemane/kmtricks) software
 -   [DE-kupl](https://github.com/Transipedia/dekupl-run)'s raw-counts.tsv or masked-counts.tsv matrices

+### Final Output Count Matrix by KaMRaT

+The final output count matrix is also .tsv format table, where fields are separated by tabulations.

+In the matrix, the features are presented as rows, and the columns are in same order as the input.

+This final output of count matrix is generated when `-withcounts` option is given to the module.

+### KaMRaT index

+KaMRaT index is always the first module of workflow.
+In a typical use case, it only needs to be done once for different applications of other functional modules.
+However, because currently KaMRaT only supports up to two-layer chaining of functional modules, advanced users may want to reindex the final output matrix.
+In this situation, please ensure that the matrix to reindex only contains feature column and sample count columns.

+### Functional Modules of KaMRaT: filter, mask, merge, rank, query

+The functional modules of KaMRaT include filter, mask, merge, rank, and query.
+They are always applied on the constructed KaMRaT index.
+As indicated in the workflow figure, some functional modules like merge and rank can follow others as a second layer.
+In these cases, the intermediate output of the first module and the final output of the second module are controlled by the `-withcounts` and `-with` arguments (described below).

+### Design File

+The design file is indicated by the `-design` option in the modules filter and rank.

+The design file is formed by two columns:
+- the first column indicates samples (i.e., columns of the input count matrix);
+- the second column indicates the associated values considered to filter or rank.

+In KaMRaT filter, the second column can be either "UP" or "DOWN", indicating whether the sample should be considered as up-regulated or down-regulated for filtering.

+In KaMRaT rank, the second column can be:
+- a string indicating sample's condition for the classification methods;
+- a real value for correlation evaluation.

+Please note that this file should not contain any header row.

+### FASTA File

+The FASTA file is indicated by the `-fasta` option in the modules mask and query, giving the sequences to mask or query.

+### Intermediate Output by KaMRaT

+As indicated by the workflow figure, some functional modules may follow others in the workflow.
+In this situation, the `-withcounts` option is supposed to be given to the second module rather than to the first.
+For example in the merge-rank workflow, `-withcounts` should be given to rank but not to merge.

+The first functional module in the workflow without `-withcounts` option genrates binary intermediate files as the second module's input (taken by the `-with` argument of the second module).

+### Auxiliary Tools for Upsteam/Downstream Analysis

 A set of auxiliary tools to be used for upstream and downstream of kamrat are provided:
 + Upstream tools:
-  + A matrix generating module controlled by Snakemake which applying jellyfish and DE-kupl joinCounts module
+  + A matrix generating module controlled by Snakemake which applies jellyfish and DE-kupl joinCounts module
   + A bash script for generating a submatrix by selecting from it a set of columns
 + Downstream tools:
   + A feature selection model with an R script applying ridge/lasso regressions and random forest classifier